circuitdao/docs/docs/technical-manual/overview.md

 # Overview

-The Technical Manual is intended for advanced users, keepers, and Oracle data providers that would like to gain an in-depth understanding of the inner workings of the protocol.
+The Technical Manual is intended for advanced users, keepers, and Oracle data providers who would like to gain an in-depth understanding of the inner workings of the protocol.

-For every protocol component, the manual explains what their purpose is and which puzzles are involved.
+For every protocol component, the manual explains what its purpose is and which puzzles are involved.

 ## Protocol coins